 - Comprehensive.
 This is the highest level of cover on offer and will give the same protection as the other levels as well as insuring your vehicle against accidental damage and vandalism.
-It’s always worth getting a quote for comprehensive as in some cases, it can be cheaper than lower levels of cover due to the risk profile of customers who choose them.
+It’s always worth getting a quote for comprehensive cover as in some cases, it can be cheaper than lower levels of cover due to the risk profile of customers who choose them.

 What types of car insurance are available?